tylimbach/RubiksCubeAI/README.md

 The cube state is primarily displayed use xterm-256 color escape sequences.
 It is unfolded from the front face.
 The front face here is green.
 > Note: This is not compatible with some computer terminals, only terminals that support xterm-256

-This cube is solved:
+Here is a solved cube:

 <img src="https://user-images.githubusercontent.com/63261198/138527666-5df8c10e-657b-48c9-b4fc-6693206dede1.png" width="700" height="200">

-This cube is scrambled with the provided sequence:
+Here is a scrambled cube, along with it's scramble sequence:

 <img src="https://user-images.githubusercontent.com/63261198/138527626-93872c77-0e4d-4970-beb2-7c18e56c8539.png" width="700" height="220">

-The alternative method to display the cube is using numbers rather than colors.
+Because some terminals do not support all the colors used, the current alternative method to display the cube is using numbers rather than colors.
 Numbers represent 1-6 are their own colors.

+Here is a solved cube displayed with numbers:

 <img src="https://user-images.githubusercontent.com/63261198/138527688-b586fcb1-effb-4cef-8ce4-321b00a14c7d.png" width="700" height="200">